suvashsumon/3_2_Communication_Engineering_Lab/README.md

 	- Bipolar AMI✅
 	- Multi-transition MLT-3✅
 3. Implementation of encoding and decoding using B8ZS and HDB3 scrambling techniques.✅
-4. Implementation of modulation and demodulation using ASK, FSK and PSK.
+4. Implementation of modulation and demodulation using ASK, FSK and PSK.✅
 5. Implementation of modulation and demodulation using AM, FM and PSK.

 ***[N.B: All the codes are implemented with MATLAB 2016a]***